ammegandchips/EWAS_meffil/README.md

 Now I want to filter out certain probes from the methylation data.

-First I'll get rid of anything with a detection P-value over 0.05 for over 5% of samples, then remove anything on the X and Y chromosomes (if you don't want to do this, just delete these lines), then remove SNPs and control probes included on the array for quality control purposes.
+First I'll get rid of anything with a detection P-value over 0.05 for over 5% of samples (this threshold is up to you, 0.05 is commonly used, but there's some evidence that 1E-10 might be more appropriate), then remove anything on the X and Y chromosomes (if you don't want to do this, just delete these lines), then remove SNPs and control probes included on the array for quality control purposes.
 The final few lines here just let me know how many probes I have left and how many were removed for each reason:

 `
 #Filter meth data (remove sex chromosomes and SNPs and probes with high detection P-values)